How to Restart Your Recruiting Strategy Mid-Pandemic

 Back in April 2020, we wrote an article called, “If you stopped recruiting because you froze hiring, you may have some catching up to do.”
 We provided four steps to help corporate recruiters get their hiring programs back on track after the initial shock of the pandemic caused many to freeze hiring.
-Now, one year later, we’re taking a look at what we’ve learned since then, and how applicable that advice was and continues to be as we start to see the light at the end of the tunnel.
+Now, we’re taking a look at what we’ve learned since then, and how applicable that advice was and continues to be as we start to see the light at the end of the tunnel.

 It’s interesting that one year later, Ontario, Canada, has again declared a state of emergency and a stay-at-home order is in effect.
 This puts us squarely in the same position that we were in back in April 2020.
 The difference now is that we’ve been through it before and we know what to expect, right?

 Well, not quite.
 This year, like last year, we are headed into the unknown, but in a different way.
 Even with the Ontario ‘Emergency Brake’ fully engaged as a result of more dangerous virus variants taking hold, the Canadian vaccination program is beginning to hit its stride and we are very likely to have better days ahead – maybe sooner than we think.

 With that in mind, companies are going to need to think about how a transition to relaxed COVID restrictions affects their hiring plans, their candidate experience, and their employer brand overall.
 Surprisingly, the 4-step plan we presented a year ago is still applicable as we head into this new environment.

 Four steps to get your recruitment program ready for hiring as COVID-19 restrictions begin to relax.

 Step 1: Start recruiting now, because it’ll take longer than you think